mattiaverga/OpenNGC/README.md

 The 'addendum' folder contains a separate catalog file with notably objects that are not part of the NGC or IC catalog.
 These objects may be of some interest to amateur astronomers.

+### PYTHON INTERFACE

+For a basic Python interface to OpenNGC data, see PyOngc project at https://github.com/mattiaverga/PyOngc.